pfwd/talk-code-with-confidence-using-phpcs/src/slides.md

 ---

-1. What does code confidence mean to me
+1. What does code confidence mean to me?
 2. What are coding conventions?
-3. How do we install/run/configure PHPCS
+3. How do we install/run/configure PHPCS?
-4. How to increase code confidence using PHPCS
+4. How to increase code confidence using PHPCS?

 ---